anxin16/Capstone-Project-3/Capstone_Report/readme.md

 From the tuning result, we can see that most models' accuracy are improved by 0.2~0.7%, especially for RFC, accuracy improved by 3.7%.
 So hyperparameter tuning is a good method to improve the models.
 Also, after hyperparameter tuning, we get 6 models with about 66% accuracy.

 ## VI.
 Results and Discussion
+In this project, we tried to develope models to predict Amazon review ratings from the review texts.
+Before training the models with machine learning methods, we performed Text Normalization and Feature Engineering to process natural language and extracte features for machine learning.
+Then we developed the models by using six cllasification models with four different kinds of features respectively.
+Last, we used hyperparameter tuning to improve the models.

+NLP(Natural Lanuage Processing) is a very useful topic.
+But it is also a CPU intensive and time consuming job.
+We can only make a prototype in this project because of the limitation of computational power and time.

+We can improve the models by following ways:
+1. Train the models with bigger dataset and more data.
+2. Set ngram_range to (1,2) and (1,3) to extract better features.
+3. Use Summary texts as well as review texts to predict the rating acores.
+4. Create the hyperparameter grid with more parameters and bigger search space.